ennru/akka-persistence-cassandra/docs/src/main/paradox/session.md

 @apidoc[CassandraFlow] provides factory methods to get Akka Streams flows to run CQL updated statements.
 Alpakka Cassandra creates a `PreparedStatement` and for every stream element the `statementBinder` function binds the CQL placeholders to data.

+The @apidoc[CassandraWriteSettings] allow to set a write parallelism.
+Be aware that a value other then `1` may lead to unordered writes to Cassandra.

 The incoming elements are emitted unchanged for further processing.

 Scala